 Rosedale requires your generous annual assistance.
 As a community-funded public park, it is supported solely by the contributions of friends and Cleveland Park neighbors.

-The Conservancy is run by a 13-member, volunteer Board, including representatives from the ANC, the Cleveland Park Historical Society and the Cleveland Park Citizens Association.
+The Conservancy is run by a 13-member, volunteer Board, including representatives from the ANC, the Cleveland Park Historical Society and the Cleveland Park Community Association.

 Designated Property Members